 An outstanding choice of walks is available in and around Southwell.

-There several trails based in the town and six heritage trails which highlight the hidden history and attractions of Southwell!
-The two Bramley Heritage Trails celebrate Southwell as the Home of the Bramley Apple, while others that take you on a tour of Southwell’s grasslands and Civil War history.
+There are several trails based in the town and six heritage trails which highlight the hidden history and attractions of Southwell!
+The two Bramley Heritage Trails celebrate Southwell as the Home of the Bramley Apple, while others that take you on a tour of the town of Southwell, Southwell’s grasslands and Civil War history.

 (Click on the Trail names to open the trail maps)